CapsAdmin/NattLua/README.md

 * Syntax errors are nicer than standard Lua parsers.
 Errors are reported with character ranges.
 * Additionally, the lexer and parser continue after encountering an error, which is useful for editor integration.
-* Whitespace is preserved
+* Whitespace can be preserved
-* Both single-line C comments and the Lua 5.4 division operator can be used in the same source file.
+* Both single-line C comments (from GLua) and the Lua 5.4 division operator can be used in the same source file.
 * Transpiles bitwise operators, integer division, _ENV, etc down to luajit.

 I have not fully decided the syntax for the language and runtime semantics for lua 5.3/4 features.
 But I feel this is more of a detail that can easily be changed later.

 # Code analysis and typesystem
 The analyzer works by evaluating the syntax tree.
-It runs similar to how Lua runs, but on a more general level and can take take multiple branches if its not sure about conditions.
+It runs similar to how Lua runs, but on a more general level and can take take multiple branches if its not sure about if conditions, loops and so on.
 If everything is known about a program you may get its actual output at evaluation time.

 The typesystem is designed to be non-opinionated and low level, kind of like the spirit of Lua.